jfilmer/shopopedia/README.md

 # shopopedia
-Vue demo app from Udemy
+Vue demo app from Udemy - used as Github test